sabbaghm/sonicboom-attacks/README.md

 To build you need to run `make`

 # Running the Tests
 This builds linux binaries that run on the SonicBOOM machine specified above.
-Binaries are located in `bin` folder and the disassembled programs are located in `dump` folder.
+Binaries are located in the `bin` folder and the assembly programs are located in the `dump` folder.

 # References
 [1] P. Kocher, D. Genkin, D. Gruss, W. Haas, M. Hamburg, M. Lipp, S. Mangard, T. Prescher, M. Schwarz, and Y. Yarom, “Spectre attacks: Exploiting speculative execution,” ArXiv e-prints, Jan.
 2018